-The 2015 Ford Taurus interior isn't as roomy as you might expect when you see its full-size-sedan exterior bulk.
-While equipped with five seatbelts, the Taurus is definitely more suitable for four adults over long distances.
-The driver and front passenger can enjoy a massage from the seats, helping ease back fatigue on long drives, and those seats can be heated and cooled as well.
+Although attractive, the interior of the 2017 Ford Taurus sedan feels a bit dated and it isn’t as roomy as you might expect.
+While equipped with five seatbelts, the Taurus is definitely more suitable for four adults over long distances, and the sedan’s thick pillars and high beltline can make the interior feel smaller than it really is.
+Front-seat comfort is high, however, with optional massage to ease back fatigue on long drives, and those seats can be heated and cooled as well.
 The multifunction steering wheel and voice-command system control many of the audio and navigation controls.
-The Taurus also offers upscale options like Adaptive Cruise Control, and a power sunshade for the rear window.

-Prices for a base 2015 Ford Taurus SE with the 3.5-liter V6 start at about $27,500, the mid-level SEL is about $30,000, and the Limited model comes in at a little more than $35,000.
-If you want the 2.0-liter EcoBoost 4-cylinder, you'll add about $1,000 to the price, while all-wheel drive on the SEL and Limited adds about $1,900.
+Manufacturer’s Suggested Retail Prices (MSRP) for a base 2017 Ford Taurus SE with the 3.5-liter V6 start at about $28,000, the mid-level SEL about $30,500, and the Limited model a little more than $37,000.
+If you want the 2.0-liter EcoBoost 4-cylinder, you'll add about $1,000 to the price, while AWD on the SEL and Limited adds about $1,900.
 Those prices are right in line with full-size sedan competitors such as the Chevrolet Impala, Hyundai Azera, Kia Cadenza and Dodge Charger.
-The high-performance Taurus SHO comes in just under $41,000, which is higher than the more lightly equipped V8-powered Dodge Charger R/T. Check the Kelley Blue Book Fair Purchase Price to see what people are paying for a Taurus in your area.
-The 2015 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon and Hyundai Azera.
+The high-performance Taurus SHO comes in just over $43,000, which is higher than the more lightly equipped V8-powered Dodge Charger R/T. Check the Kelley Blue Book Fair Purchase Price to see what people are paying for a Taurus in your area.
+The 2017 Taurus won't hold its value quite as well as the new Chevrolet Impala and Dodge Charger, and trails far behind the Toyota Avalon and Hyundai Azera.

-Even the base 2015 Ford Taurus SE sedan comes well equipped.
-Newly standard this year is a backup camera and Ford's Sync integrated music and telephone system.
-Also standard are a tilt/telescoping steering wheel, power driver's seat, steering-wheel controls for audio and cruise control, power windows with one-touch up/down functions for the driver, and Ford's programmable MyKey system.
+Even the base Ford Taurus SE sedan for 2017 comes well equipped, including a rearview camera and Ford's Sync integrated music and telephone system.
+Also standard are 18-inch alloy wheels, 60/40-split folding rear seat, tilt/telescoping steering wheel, power driver's seat, steering-wheel controls for audio and cruise control, power windows with one-touch up/down functions for the driver, and Ford's programmable MyKey system.
 The standard 6-speaker audio system has a CD player and auxiliary audio input jack.
-Standard safety features include electronic traction and stability control, dual front airbags, front-seat-mounted side airbags and side-curtain airbags protecting both the front and rear passengers.
+Standard safety features include electronic traction and stability control, dual front airbags, front-seat-mounted side airbags and side-curtain airbags protecting the front and rear passengers.

-The 2015 Taurus gets a few options shuffled around.
+Ford’s new Taurus offers a number of packages and stand-alone features.
 For example, Limited sedan models can get a power moonroof.
-You can get Ford's keyless-entry and push-button ignition system on mid-level SEL sedans, too.
-That adds to the previous list, which included things like massaging front seats, automatic high beams for the headlights, a heated steering wheel, rain-sensing windshield wipers, and adaptive cruise control with collision warning.
+You can get Ford's keyless-entry and push-button ignition system on mid-level SEL sedans, as well as the Sync 3 infotainment system and the larger 8-inch screen.
+Other packages include luxuries like massaging front seats, a heated steering wheel, rain-sensing windshield wipers, and adaptive cruise control with collision warning.
 There's also a 12-speaker premium Sony audio system.
-An available Blind Spot Information System and Cross-Traffic Alert warns of traffic you may not notice without the extra help.
+An available Blind Spot Information System and Cross-Traffic Alert warn of traffic you may not notice without the extra help.